89th Attack Squadron: Remotely piloted aircraft operations

-The squadron was activated in October 2011 at Ellsworth Air Force Base, South Dakota as an MQ-9 Reaper squadron.
+The squadron was activated in October 2011 at Ellsworth Air Force Base, South Dakota as an MQ-9 Reaper squadron and assigned to the 28th Operations Group.
 The squadron replaced Detachment 1, 28th Operations Group, which had been activated in April 2011 to act as the lead organization to prepare Ellsworth for the activation of the remotely piloted aircraft unit.
-The squadron was reassigned from the 28th Bomb Wing to the 432d Wing in October 2015 when the 28th Wing was reassigned to Air Force Global Strike Command.
+The squadron was reassigned from the 28th to the 432d Operations Group in October 2015 when the 28th Bomb Wing was reassigned to Air Force Global Strike Command.
 The following June, the squadron returned to its original number and became the 89th Attack Squadron.

+In March 2019, the squadron was reassigned to the 25th Attack Group, located at Shaw Air Force Base, South Carolina.
+In May 2022, the squadron was recognized by General Atomics Aeronautical Systems as the MQ-9 Squadron of the Year for 2021.
+That year, the squadron provided protection to American and coalition forces across multiple combatant commands and other Department of Defense and government organizations.
+The squadron achieved the first network accredited MQ-9A simulator, integrating in joint exercises with twelve nations across three combatant commands.
+Its intelligence flight was also named Twelfth Air Force Intelligence Agency Team of the Year.